 - 4) Conserving facilities must be designed for 95 per cent conservation efficiency with a minimum in-service operating time of 90 per cent on an annual basis. - 5) If the licensee or operator wishes to discontinue conservation once it has been implemented at any facility, including sites where the produced solution gas volumes have dropped below 900 m3/d, the licensee or operator must submit a request to the AER via email (Directive060Inbox@aer.ca) for approval.
-The request must include the following: - a) a completed decision tree to evaluate alternatives to discontinuing conservation - b) information on actual annual operating expenses and revenues - c) confirmation of notification to the appropriate AER field centre and residents within 500 m of the intention to discontinue conservation and initiate flaring or venting at a site - d) if conservation facilities are not operational, proof of compliance with table 3 until such time as approval from the AER to discontinue conservation is granted
+The request must include the following: - a completed decision tree to evaluate alternatives to discontinuing conservation - b) information on actual annual operating expenses and revenues - c) confirmation of notification to the appropriate AER field centre and residents within 500 m of the intention to discontinue conservation and initiate flaring or venting at a site - d) if conservation facilities are not operational, proof of compliance with table 3 until such time as approval from the AER to discontinue conservation is granted

-4.2 Conservation at Crude Bitumen Batteries
+4.3 Conservation at Crude Bitumen Batteries

-- 1) The licensee or operator of a multiwell bitumen site must build solution gas conservation lines to one common point on the lease as part of initial construction. - 2) For new bitumen wells, the test period (excluding completion and cleanup operations) limit is either six months or until combined flared, incinerated, enclosed combustion, and vented volumes at the site exceed a rolling average of 900 m3/day for any consecutive three-month period, whichever is less (see section 3.2 and table 2 for further details and extensions to time limits). - a) As soon as testing shows that combined flaring and venting volumes at the site exceed 900 m3/day, conservation must be evaluated as described in section 4.6.
+1) The licensee or operator of a multiwell bitumen site must build solution gas conservation lines to one common point on the lease as part of initial construction.

+- 2) For new bitumen wells, the test period (excluding completion and cleanup operations) limit is either six months or until combined flared and vented volumes at the site exceed a rolling average of 900 m3/day for any consecutive three-month period, whichever is less. - a) As soon as testing shows that combined flaring and venting volumes at the site exceed 900 m3/day, conservation must be evaluated as described in section 4.7.
 Volumes are calculated based on a three-month rolling average. - b) If conservation is required, it must occur as quickly as possible and not extend for more than six months after flow-rate determination.
 Wells must be shut in if the required conservation is not implemented within the timelines noted above.